charliezahrlie/charliezahrlie/README.md

 friends i TRUST ! ;; divine , ... no literally that's it, i'm sorry if your name isn't on here.

-info ;; i love soft and fuzzy stuff, specifically stuff that tickle my brain and satisfies me and comforts me. i'm not exactly into the cutecore style by looks, but i adore objects that follow it.
+info 🪽 ;; i love soft and fuzzy stuff, specifically stuff that tickle my brain and satisfies me and comforts me. i'm not exactly into the cutecore style by looks, but i adore objects that follow it. i also love candy, cake, sweet stuff <3

 ﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌